 Here's why: The minimum payment on your credit card is determined by taking a percentage of your balance and charging you that percentage each month.
-This amount is a very small percentage of your balance, usually about three percent, and it would take you years to pay off your credit card if you followed this payment schedule.
-The minimum payment mostly covers the interest that you are paying on your credit card each month.
+This amount is a very small portion of your balance, usually between 2-5%.

 Making Only Payments Has Negative Effects

 Consider How Much You Are Paying in Interest

 If you're wondering how long it will take you to pay off a credit card, check your credit card statement.
 There should be a section that shows you how long it will take you to pay off the card if you make the minimum payment, as well as the amount you need to pay each month to pay off the credit card in three years.

 Change Your Situation

 You may want to consider getting a second job or consider implement as many savings strategies as possible to save more money and pay off debt more quickly.
 If you do not have a budget, now is the time to start to make lasting changes.
 You may also want to look at your income and expenses to determine if you need a long-term solution, such as a job change that results in you earning more money.

 Stop Using Your Credit Cards

 Keep in mind that credit card debt drastically reduces your spending power.
 If you have too much, it can limit your choices when you decide to buy a home or a car.
 What's more, many credit card purchases are on goods or services that have no lasting value.
 Making a purchase on a consumer good using a credit card is not a smart financial move.

 Make a Plan to Get Out of Debt